dwmkerr/puzlog/README.md

 - [ ] refactor: create a 'puzzleId' based on a number rather than a URL - easier for links etc, however hold off on this as it might make sharing harder
 - [ ] highlight selected

+**Easy / Nice to Have**

+- [ ] Use 'quick filter' instead of title filter for puzzle grid (easier to read when navigating to a selected puzzle)

 **Cleanup**